I never thought I’d jump on board the freezer meal prep train, but here we are!

 Freezer BBQ Pork And Pineapple Tacos

-*Makes 4 servings, two meals per bag
+*Makes 4 servings, 2 meals per bag

 Ingredients